practicingruby/practicing-ruby-paid/posts/v1/015-duck-typing.md

-<small><i>Originally published as part of the Practicing Ruby newsletter on December 31, 2010.
-Most of these issues draw inspiration from discussions and teaching sessions at my free online school, <a href="http://university.rubymendicant.com">Mendicant University</a>.
-You should <a href="http://twitter.com/seacreature">follow @seacreature on twitter</a> if you want to keep up with my more recent projects.</i></small>

 Today, I've got a handful of neat examples to share, each which demonstrates an interesting use of duck typing.
 We'll start by looking a feature built into Ruby's core, and then look at a few examples from other open source Ruby projects.

 ### Type Coercion, Ruby-style